Nicochess/Nicochess/README.md

 **Blockchain**: Solidity.
 **CyberSecurity**: Web Hacking.

+Learning about Flutter to enrich my knowledge on Mobile Development.

 *"Live as if you were to die tomorrow.
 Learn as if you were to live forever."
 Mahatma Gandhi*
 </p>